petermr/CEVOpen/BJOC/Dictionaries.md

 ------------------

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+[In this version of the Dictionary?]
 Microorganisms are the bacteria, fungi, yeasts and molds, protozoa, algae, or viruses upon which the experiments were conducted to determine what effect (Activities) EOs may have on them.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ### Dictionaries and their contents